Unified Probabilistic Deep Continual Learning through Generative Replay and Open Set Recognition

-We use hyper-parameters consistent with the literature \cite{Gulrajani2017, Chen2017}.
+Optimization parameters were used in consistence with the literature \cite{Gulrajani2017, Chen2016}.
 Accordingly, all models are optimized using stochastic gradient descent with a mini-batch size of $128$ and Adam \cite{Kingma2015} with a learning rate of $0.001$ and first and second momenta equal to $0.9$ and $0.999$.
-For MNIST, FashionMNIST and AudioMNIST no data augmentation or preprocessing is applied.
-For the flower experiments, images are stochastically flipped horizontally with a 50 \% chance and the batch size is reduced to $32$.
-We initialize all weights according to \cite{He2015}.
+For MNIST, FashionMNIST and AudioMNIST, no data augmentation or preprocessing is applied.
+For the flower experiments, images are stochastically flipped horizontally with a 50\% chance and the mini-batch size is reduced to $32$.
+We initialize all weights according to He et al. \cite{He2015}.
+All class incremental models were trained for 120~epochs per task, except for the flower experiment.
+While our investigated single model exhibits representational transfer due to weight sharing and need not necessarily be trained for the entire amount of epochs for each subsequent task, this guarantees convergence and a fair comparison of results with respect to the achievable accuracy of other methods.

-All class incremental models are trained for 120 epochs per task on MNIST and FashionMNIST and 150 epochs on AudioMNIST.
-Complementary incremental cross-dataset models are trained for 200 epochs per task on data resized to $32 \times 32$.
-While our proposed model exhibits forward transfer due to weight sharing and need not necessarily be trained for the entire amount of epochs for each subsequent task, this guarantees convergence and a fair comparison of results with respect to achievable accuracy of other methods.
-Isolated models are trained for 200 and 300 epochs until convergence respectively.
-Due to the much smaller dataset size, architectures are trained for $2000$ epochs on the flower images, in order to obtain a similar amount of update steps.
-For the generative replay with statistical outlier rejection, we use an aggressive rejection rate of $\Omega_{t} = 0.01$ (with analogous results with $0.05$) and dynamically set tail-sizes to 5\% of seen examples per class.
-As mentioned in the main body, the used open set distance measure is the cosine distance.
+Due to the much smaller dataset size, architectures were trained for $2000$ epochs on the flower images, in order to obtain a similar amount of update iterations.
+For the generative replay with statistical outlier rejection, we used an aggressive rejection rate of $\Omega_{t} = 0.01$ (although we obtain almost analogous results with $0.05$) and dynamically set tail-sizes to 5\% of seen examples per class.
+As mentioned in the main body, the used open-set distance measure was the cosine distance.

+To enable our out-of-distribution detection experiments in the main body---which includes comparison with datasets, such as CIFAR---we resized all images to $32 \times 32$.
+Recall that we also made use of the AudioMNIST dataset in the main body to showcase the challenge in open-set recognition, where most approaches fail to recognize Audio data as out-of-distribution, even though its form is entirely different from the commonly observed object-centric images.
+To make this comparison possible, we followed the original dataset's authors and use the described Fourier transform on the audio data to obtain frequency~images.